gngrninja/PSElvUI/README.md

 PowerShell -> ElvUI Updater
 ======
 This module provides an easy way to update/install ElvUI.

-Currently only working on Windows / PowerShell 3.0+
+Currently only working on Windows / PowerShell 5.1+

 You can now specify the edition of WoW, and update retail and classic!

+I highly reccommend installing PowerShell core, from here: https://github.com/PowerShell/PowerShell

+If you are using the built-in version (Desktop), make sure you've launched old-school Internet Explorer (Start/Windows Key -> iexplore.exe), and have accepted the default prompt.
+Otherwise you may receive an error.

 ## Getting Started
 ### If you've never installed/used a module/script before you must do the following: